parmarjh/ononoDaga/README.md

 ## Usage

-Start `pipenv shell` before starting to run any commands.
-This will set the environment variables properly.
+🚨 Start `pipenv shell` before starting to run ANY of the commands below.
+This will start a python virtualenv and set the environment variables (`.env`) properly. 🚨

 ### Download Data from S3